|Distance : 10 miles||Grading : +++++||OS Sheet : 193|

 This part of the coast is a World Heritage site, and this area in particular, is well known for fossils.
 I was amazed at how many were visible, in places every rocks seems to have a fossil in it.
 There are often fossil hunters out on this part of the beach.
 There is a small stream pouring onto the beach, creating a soft clay stream.
 It looks like sand, but is not and your feet will sink if you try and walk on it (I speak from experience!), so try to climb over on the rocks.
 The area is obvious because a lot of it washes into the sea so makes the sea a more yellow colour.
 There are other areas with this soft clay on the beach, so take care.
 Some of the rocks are also very crumbly and can give way underfoot.
 There have been a large number of cliff falls here recently, so you'd be well advised to avoid walking close to the cliffs where possible.

 Charmouth is a pleasant small town, where you can get refreshments.
 The coast path though Charmouth is currently diverted however.
 The diversion is very well signed though (including a small map).
 You need to walk inland through mostly quiet residential streets, until you get to the road bridge across the river Char.
 There is a pavement, and once across the bridge, take the smaller road to the right (it is well signed) up Stonebarrow hill.
 Do not be tempted to take the footpath on the right hand side of the river Char in Charmouth.
-This is blocked and has been for years (since at least 2007) but Dorset County Council does not do anything about it.
+This is obstructed and has been for years (since at least 2007) but Dorset County Council does not do anything about it.
 It is quite a steep climb up the road in places, and there isn't much view of the coast.
 There are pleasant views of the nearby farmland though.
 When the road reaches a National Trust car park, the diversion is signed to rejoin the official coast path route, past Westhay Farm.
 The coast path then drops towards St Gabriels Mouth, before the steep climb to Golden Cap.

 The climb to Golden Cap is very steep in places and very hard going.
 Towards the summit, the path begins to zig-zag which makes this part of the climb slightly less steep.
 The views from the top are superb however.
 On a clear day, you can see Portland to the East and towards Start Point in the west.
 The cliffs around here are spectacular.
 Enjoy the views from top, before starting the steep descent back down the other side.
 Again, this is very steep, and can get slippery after rain.
 Once at the bottom, you'll reach the small village of Seatown.